This article was last updated on March 16, 2022.

 Make exercise fun and get your family and friends involved.
 When the weather is nice, go outdoors for a family walk, hike, or hit the bike trail.
 Maybe you want to train with a friend to run or walk a race in your community External Site.

 If you're looking for a shorter race to kick your motivation in gear, consider the Grand Blue Mile External Site.
-The one-mile event is in downtown Des Moines.
+The one-mile event is in downtown Des Moines, but you can also participate virtually from anywhere.
 It's a great option no matter your fitness goals or level.
 If you're a marathoner, casual jogger or just getting active — this race is for you.

 Multitask while watching your favorite show